Are you looking after somebody else’s child or do you know someone who is?

-Private fostering is when a child is looked after in a ‘private’ arrangement by someone who is not a close relative, guardian or person with parental responsibility.
+Private fostering is when a child or young person under 16 years old (or 18 if they have a disability) is looked after for a period of 28 days or more by someone who is not a close relative, guardian or person with parental responsibility.
 Close relatives include parents, step-parents, aunts, uncles and grandparents.

 People become private foster carers for all sorts of reasons.
-Private foster carers can be a friend of the child’s family, or be someone who is willing to care for the child of a family they do not know.
+They can be a friend of the child’s family or someone who is willing to care for the child of a family they do not know.

 Common situations are:

 - children and young people living apart from their families

 - children living with host families for a variety of reasons